pnp/sp-dev-fx-webparts/samples/react-designpatterns-typescript/Singleton/README.md

 ### Scenario:

-Any application at some point will need to read configuration variables from somewhere, imagine a SPFx webpart which is a complex SPA with many screens and forms where you need to rely on a configuration Sharepoint List, where you store information like: Number of Items per page, Max Number of Connections, Timeouts, Max Number of devices allowd, and things like that.
+Any application at some point will need to read configuration variables from somewhere, imagine a SPFx web part which is a complex SPA with many screens and forms where you need to rely on a configuration SharePoint List, where you store information like: Number of Items per page, Max Number of Connections, Timeouts, Max Number of devices allowd, and things like that.

 In this scenario it makes sense to build a class that will allow you easy retrieval of those values without you having to write code to retrieve the values in all screens or forms on the SPA.